koichenghann/JJK_production/DIP210_Assignment/readme.md

 2. Please place code not being use in the code dump for future reference.

-3. Please place all individual work in separate folder.
+3. Please place all individual work in separate folder.\

+4. >.<